Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 - `publicSettings`: Settings, that can be changed by the user in the GUI.
 - `connection`: Connection name, that is required to read and write to the correct connection.

-4 functions can be implemented:
+4 functions can be implemented to send data from the GUI to the test rig and back:

-- `getStartParams`: Function to handle parameter, that should be set on experiment start.
+- `getStartParams`: Function to handle GUI parameter, that should be set on experiment start.
-- `getStopParams`: Function to handle parameter, that should be set on experiment end.
+- `getStopParams`: Function to handle GUI parameter, that should be set on experiment end.
-- `getParams`: Function to handle parameter, that should be set on start or during the experiment.
+- `getParams`: Function to handle GUI parameter, that should be set on start or during the experiment.
-- `handleFrame`: Function to handle frames from test rig and sets the data points to show in the GUI.
+- `handleFrame`: Function to handle frames from test rig and sets the data points which can be plotted in the GUI.

 For detailed information see the :ref:`chapter_examples` section.

 Connection
 ----------

-It is necessary to implement the used connection types, where the class name specifies the name used in the GUI and the default settings.
+It is necessary to implement the used connection types, where the class name specifies the connection used in the GUI and the default settings.
 The settings can be changed in the GUI directly.
 All implementations must be derived from :class:`~pywisp.visualization.MplVisualizer`.
 Currently two connection types are available and can implemented, exemplary: